day8/re-frame/docs/clojurescript.md

 ```clj
 ({:a 11 :b 21} :c)
 ```
 evaluates to `#!clj nil`.
-There is no key `#!clj :c` in the hashmap.
+There's no key `#!clj :c` in the hashmap.

 ```clj
 ({:a 11 :b 21} :c :not-found)
 ```
 evaluates to `#!clj :not-found`.
-The key was not found in the hashmap, but we supplied a default value.
+The key was not found in the hashmap, but we supplied a default value as the 2nd actual argument (the 3rd element of the list).

-A `keyword` can also be used as a function, provided its actual argument is a hashmap.
+This can be reversed.
+A `keyword` can also be used as the 1st element in a form, provided the actual argument is a hashmap.
 ```clj
 (:a {:a 11})
 ```